w314/notes/javaNotes/javaQA.md

 What are the properties of a transaction?
 What is a function in SQL?
 What is an index in SQL?

-What is an algorithm?
-How would you describe time complexity?
-What is the Factory design pattern?
-What is the Singleton design pattern?
-What is the difference between linear search and binary search?
-What is the difference between Bubble Sort and Merge Sort?

 wk9
 What is the Optional class?